vidyadharijami/azure-powershell/src/RecoveryServices/RecoveryServices.SiteRecovery.Autorest/examples/Get-AzRecoveryServicesReplicationPolicy.md

-### Example 1: Get all replication policies in a recovery services vault(Azure to Azure)
+### Example 1: List all replication policies in a recovery services vault(Azure to Azure)
 ```powershell
 Get-AzRecoveryServicesReplicationPolicy -ResourceGroupName "a2arecoveryrg" -ResourceName "a2arecoveryvault"
 ```